 Understanding reproduction rates helps explain why these problems can explode quickly.
 Each type multiplies at different speeds.

-Fruit flies are reproduction champions.
-One female lays about 500 eggs, and the complete cycle from egg to adult takes just 8-10 days.
-Adults then live for several weeks, continuing to reproduce.
+Fruit flies breed very fast.
+One female lays about 500 eggs.
+The full cycle from egg to adult takes just 8-10 days.
+Adults then live for several weeks, laying more eggs the whole time.

 Fungus gnats complete their cycle in about 17 days at typical room temperature.
 Females lay up to 200 eggs, and you get overlapping generations year-round indoors.

-Drain flies take 7-28 days from egg to adult, depending on temperature.
-Adults survive about two weeks, but new flies emerge daily once a population is established.
+Drain flies take 7-28 days from egg to adult, based on temperature.
+Adults live about two weeks.
+But new flies come out daily once a population takes hold.

 Focus on removing their food sources and breeding sites: